Telling People You're Socially Lonely

 Do you want to tell a close family member?
 A casual acquaintance?
 A co-worker?
 Someone you just met at a party?
 Your hairdresser?
 A member of a weekly drop-in support group?
 A therapist?

-You can never know for sure, but if the person you want to tell about your loneliness is reasonably likely to understand, then that's one more reason to let them know.
+You can never be totally sure, but if the person you want to tell about your loneliness is fairly likely to understand, then that's one more reason to let them know.
 If they probably won't get it, and respond in an insensitive or unsupportive way, then think about whether there's a more appropriate person you can talk to.

 Again, I'm speaking from a practical perspective.
 It's okay to be lonely.
 If someone wrongly judges you for it, you may be able to handle their opinion just fine.
 But at the same time, being pointlessly misunderstood isn't going to help you get what you want, so why not avoid that if it's not too much trouble?